 Be nice.
 Or else.

-Senior Product Designer at Etsy – Mobile Team Joined about 5 years ago via an invitation from Rob G.
+Senior Product Designer at Etsy – Mobile Team Joined over 5 years ago via an invitation from Rob G.

 Khoi can certainly do great things there.
 I wonder what their NYC office is focused on, and I wonder how well that integrates with their SF offices.
 Could be very good :)